 Human "problems" are unmet emotional, physical, and spiritual needs.
 All behavior, including communicating, aims to reduce current needs (discomforts) to tolerable - i.e. to "solve problems."

-self-improvement Lesson 2 outlines 7 communication skills you can develop, use, and teach your kids.
-The seventh skill is win-win prob-lem solving.
+Self-improvement Lesson 2 outlines seven communication skills you can develop, use, and teach your kids.
+The seventh skill is win-win problem solving.
 It uses true-Self leadership + a mutual-respect attitude + the other six skills to (a) identify current primary needs in two or more subselves or people and (b) cooperatively brainstorm available solutions.
-Rather than problem-solve, typical unaware adults use in-effective strategies like these to try to fill their current needs. // video clip / more detail
+Rather than problem-solve, typical unaware adults use in-effective strategies like these to try to fill their current needs. // video / more detail